 Leaders have a key role to play in employee engagement.
 By projecting a positive attitude about the work environment, organization, professional role and life in general, leaders can influence employee morale and engagement.
 As such, starting each day with an optimistic outlook can give employees the boost they need to improve their engagement and morale.
-You’ll be able to see the difference in your employee time tracking and other tracking tools.
+If you’re able to boost morale, you notice this is in your time tracking tool that you’re using.

 Create a Healthy, Positive Work Environment